katherinesebastin/AdvWebDevelopmentProject/Definition and Planning.md

 ### 2: Edit Player Stats
 User: Any player (Player Sam, New Player Jamie, or Veteran Player Riley)
-Trigger: User clicks the "Edit Stats" button.
+Trigger: User clicks the "Edit" button.
 Process:
-- The player clicks the "Edit Stats" button on their character profile.
+- The player clicks the "Edit" button on their character profile.
 - A form appears that allows them to modify key stats, including HP, equipment, skills, abilities, and inventory.
 - The player adjusts values as needed (e.g., updating HP after a battle, adding new items, or changing the level of a skill).
 - Once the edits are made, the player clicks "Save," and the changes are automatically logged in the game log.